tettehnarh/youtube-video-chatbot/README.md

 # Video to Speech Chatbot

-This project downloads the audio from a YouTube video, transcribes it using OpenAI's Whisper model, and allows interaction with the transcript using an OpenAI chat model in a command-line interface.
+This project streams the audio from a YouTube video, transcribes it using OpenAI's Whisper model, and allows interaction with the transcript using an OpenAI chat model in a command-line interface.

 ## Setup